create_task

 Attacks that exploit this kind of access

 Create a new coding task.
-The AI runner will execute this task on the connected development machine.
-Returns a structured task object; when video recording is enabled and a clip exists, the task includes videoClipId/videoStatus/videoClipUrl/videoPosterUrl so MCP clients can render a watch link or inline player for demos recorded on the producing machine.
+By default it runs on this agent's machine; pass device_id to run it on another owned Yaver machine over the same relay/direct device routing used by the CLI.
+Returns a structured task object when accepted; when video recording is enabled and a clip exists, the task includes videoClipId/videoStatus/videoClipUrl/videoPosterUrl so MCP clients can render a watch link or inline player for demos recorded on the producing machine.
 It is categorised as a Write tool in the Yaver MCP Server, which means it can create or modify data.
 Consider rate limits to prevent runaway writes.

-create_task accepts 8 parameters: mode, model, prompt, runner, verbosity, ask_freely, video_source, video_enabled.
+create_task accepts 9 parameters: mode, model, prompt, runner, device_id, verbosity, ask_freely, video_source, video_enabled.
 Required: prompt.
 The full parameter table on this page comes from the server's own tool schema.

 Register the Yaver MCP server in PolicyLayer and add a rule for create_task: allow, deny, rate-limit, or require approval.
 Point your MCP client at the PolicyLayer proxy URL and the rule is enforced on every call, before it reaches Yaver.
 Nothing to install.